al11588/DataIncubatorAssignment/README.md

-# Coin Experiment
+# How to create a coin toss experiment in Python?

 # Description:

-I created an experiment where a coin is tossed 20 times and 5 heads are observed.
+This experiment involves a coin being tossed 20 times where 5 heads are observed.

 ![Image Of Test](https://github.com/al11588/HowToCreateCoinTossExperiment/blob/master/image.png)